DejanSandic/fetch-simulator/README.md

 ```

 #### Delaying the response
 Usually when we are making HTTP requests, we don't get server's response right away.
 Usually there is delay which could last even for few seconds.
 To simulate this behavior, you can set the time it would take for your fetch call to receive data.
-We do this with the 'wait' parameter:
+We do this with the 'wait' property:
 ```js
 fetch.addRoute('/user', {
     response: {